codecygen/042_React-Food_Order_App/README.md

 - React-useRef-useStateAlternativeNoReRender-forwardRef
     "MealItemForm.js" will forward the ref to the children component "Input.js".
     Input we receive from "ref" prop will always be in String format even if it is a number.
 In order to convert it into a Number type variable, put plus sign in front of it.
+- React-useEffect-UsingSideEffects
+    The idea to use useEffect hook is to execute code that needs happens during lifecycle of the component instead of on specific user interactions or DOM events.
+    Refer to this link [here](https://github.com/codecygen/040_React-Side_Effects-Reducers-Context_API) for more info on debouncing and other useEffect examples.
 - Javascript-bindMethod
     This method ensures that the given arguments will be taken into the called functions.
 - Object-Array-SpreadOperator